-The College of Arts and Sciences offers courses leading to the MS degree (nursing) or the MS degree (human nutrition) at several sites in the United States.
+The College of Arts and Sciences offers courses leading to the MMus (Music Education) degree at Montemorelos University, Mexico, and MS (Nursing) degree, and the MS (Human Nutrition) degree at several sites in the United States.
 In addition, the full Master of Physical Therapy program is offered at the Dayton, Ohio, site.

-The School of Business offers the MBA degree at extension sites in Singapore, Taiwan, and Trinidad and the MS: Software Engineering in Singapore.
+The College of Technology offers the MS in Software Engineering in Singapore.
+The School of Business offers the MBA degree at extension sites in Singapore, Taiwan, and Trinidad.

-The School of Education offers the MA degree at Newbold College, England; Spicer Memorial College, India; and West Indies College, Jamaica.
+The School of Education offers the MA degree at Newbold College, England; Northern Caribbean University, Jamaica; and Spicer Memorial College, India.
 In addition, it offers the MAT degree in elementary education at Columbia Union College in Maryland and Oakwood College in Alabama.
 The programs in Alabama and Maryland are licensed and approved; however, they have not been presented for review or certification approval by state boards of education outside the state of Michigan.

-The Seventh-day Adventist Theological Seminary offers the MA (religion) at the Adventist Seminary of West Africa, Nigeria; Antillean Adventist University, Puerto Rico; Helderberg College, South Africa; Newbold College, England; Spicer Memorial College, India; West Indies College, Jamaica; and Zaokski Adventist Seminary, Russia.
-It offers the MA in Pastoral Ministry at the Adventist Seminary of West Africa, Nigeria; Caribbean Union College, Trinidad; Colombia Adventist University, Colombia; and Newbold College, England.
+The Seventh-day Adventist Theological Seminary offers the MA (Religion) at Babcock University, Nigeria; Newbold College, England; Spicer Memorial College, India; and Zaokski Adventist Seminary, Russia.
+It offers the MA in Pastoral Ministry at Antillean Adventist University, Puerto Rico; Babcock University, Nigeria; Caribbean Union College, Trinidal; Colombia Adventist University, Colombia; Montemorelos University, Mexico; and Newbold College, Eneland.